WANdisco/wandisco-documentation/docs/quickstarts/installation/install-ui.md

 _Debian_
 `sudo apt install -y ./one-ui-server_<ui-version>_all.deb`

-The above command(s) assume that the package is inside your working directory.
+The above commands assume that the package is inside your working directory.

 ### Directory structure (informational)